yejiexin/Yjx--homework/Notebook.md

 11. text Compression(压缩)

-It is important that we find ways to store and transmit text efficiently, which means we must find ways to ccompress text.
+It is important that we find ways to store and transmit text efficiently, which means we must find ways to compress text.

 –**keyword encoding**